superfell/SoqlX/readme.md

 ![schema viewer](https://www.pocketsoap.com/osx/soqlx/help/schema.png)

+## Download

+You can download the builds of the latest version of SoqlX from its [homepage](https://superfell.com/osx/soqlx/)

 ## Build

 ZKSforce and Sparkle are managed via [Cocoa Pods](https://cocoapods.org), you'll need to run `pod install` once you've cloned